 Students are offered an introduction to construction and fabrication processes through a large variety of project work.
 No prerequisites are required, and students are encouraged to progress at their own rate.
 Students will learn tool and machine identification, how to use tools and machines safety, project planning and construction, and finishing.
 Shop safety is always given top priority.
 Each student, according to individual interest and experience level, can choose to work in constructing projects such as: coin bank, bowl, tool tray, foot stool, serving tray, gavel, jeep, pen/pencil, CO2 car, step ladder, canoe paddle, and many more!

 Communications and Media

-In this course, students will be working with raster (pixel based) images.
-Students will learn skills in image correction and manipulation.
-They will learn various masking, selecting, cloning, filter, enhancement and adjustment techniques to bring images together in a meaningful and problem solving way.
+Grade 8 - In this course, students will be working with raster (pixel based) images.
+Students will learn skills in image correction and manipulation, various masking, selecting, cloning, filter, enhancement and adjustment techniques to bring images together in a meaningful and problem solving way.

-Environmental Outdoor Education
+Environmental and Outdoor Education

 Do you enjoy life in the great outdoors?
 Environmental Education prepares you for the world of fishing and hunting.
 Learn to fly fish, ice fish and the art of fly tying and fly casting.
 Sleep in a lean-to that you build yourself and learn to use firearms safely in a controlled environment.
 We also learn to chop wood and whittle around the fire.
 Other activities include skating, crosscountry and downhill skiing, rock climbing and 3D Archery.
 Students will have an opportunity to develop an appreciation of the role that outdoor activities play in the achievement and maintenance of personal fitness by participating in a variety of activities.
 Students will also learn about ways to protect and improve areas in the environment where recreational outdoor activities occur.